evagabriela/WDI/resources/templates/morning-exercises/template-morning-exercise.md

     city: LA
 ---

-> #### *Guiding Questions When Using This Template*
+> #### *Guidance When Using This Template*
 >
-> - [ ]  Do the technical requirements clearly outline each of the expectations?
-> - [ ] Is this intended to be a group activity?
-Codealong?
-Pair programming?
-> - [ ] Is there a clear deliverable?
-Have you provided a screenshot for students to reference?
+> - [ ]  The Morning Challenge is an opportunity to get students' brains working and encourage them to think through problems in different ways.
+These challenges do not necessarily need to be as structured or detailed as labs and exercises.
+They may not have set requirements or end deliverables, but rather encourage students to explore and practice problem solving.
+Instructors may also choose to use this time for review.

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Title of the morning exercise

 > ***Note:*** _This can be a pair programming activity or done independently._

-## Exercise
+## Overview
+- What skills are being encouraged this morning?
+Why is this activity important?

-#### Requirements
+#### Directions

-- Make a thing that does something
+- Here is a prompt, or a thing to explore.
-- Have it do something else
 - This is what we expect of you

 #### Starter code (if needed)

-Here's a few sentences explaining any started code that's included in the `starter-code` folder.
+Here's a few sentences explaining any starter code that's included in the `starter-code` folder.

-#### Deliverable
+#### Deliverable (if needed)

 Here's a few sentences & a screenshot of what we expect you to make or do.